 4. Offering your distributors insufficient support and training

 Distributors need your support.

-Many distributors in China lack the experience and know-how on how to sell your type of products.
-They also lack product expertise, which limits their sales abilities and level of after sales service they are able to offer to your customers.
+Many distributors in China lack the experience and know-how on how to sell your type of product.
+They also lack product expertise, which limits their sales abilities and the level of after-sales service they are able to offer to your customers.
 Brands should be responsible for training their distributors regarding products, prices, selling points…

 Once they know your products well, they will be able to showcase their sales to end consumers.

 By supporting your distributors, you will keep control over your brand image.
 Support and training are therefore essential to make sure that what distributors are doing and saying aligns with your company and its ideals.

 5. Not being close enough to your distributors in China

 It’s crucial not to fall into the trap of thinking that distributors are a one-stop-shop to success in China.

 Using distributors doesn’t mean that you don’t need to be directly involved in your Chinese operations.
 In many cases, having some kind of local presence is valuable.

 That doesn’t need to be a full-fledged sales office.
 It can be as simple as having one business development manager on the ground to oversee your distribution network.